whoschek/pyznap/README.md

 + -t, --trace

-  Print runned commands, override verbose and quiet
+  Print the commands it runs, override verbose and quiet

 + --syslog